joranbeasley/SDISerial/README.md

    - [Arduino UNO](http://arduino.cc/en/Main/arduinoBoardUno)
    - [Arduino MEGA2560](http://arduino.cc/en/Main/ArduinoBoardMega2560)

-This is currently untested with more than one device on the serial bus
+This is currently untested with more than one device on the serial bus, although I would fully expect it to work.  hopefully I will have time soon to try it with more devices on the serial bus.

 INSTALLATION
 ------------